lillemets/-folio/_posts/2018-01-17-propensity_score_matching_with_r.md

 {% highlight text %}
 ##            control  treated pseudo.control
-## age         33.225      37          27.69
+## age         33.225   24.626          27.69
-## black        0.074       1           0.73
+## black        0.074    0.801           0.73
-## hispanic     0.072       0           0.11
+## hispanic     0.072    0.094           0.11
-## married      0.712       1           0.23
+## married      0.712    0.168           0.23
-## nodegree     0.296       1           0.66
+## nodegree     0.296    0.731           0.66
-## re75     13650.803       0        3608.61
+## re75     13650.803 3066.098        3608.61
 {% endhighlight %}

-We can see that when deciding by the mean values for several variables the balance has actually gotten worse.
-We might want to go back and adjust the propensity model or matching algorithm but here we are just providing an example.
+We can see that when deciding by the mean values for several variables the balance has become better.
+At this point we might want to go back and adjust the propensity model or matching algorithm but here we are just providing an example.
 It is important to note that the confounding effect may be more significant for some variables so it is not always necessary to have the groups balanced across all of them.

 # Estimating the impact of treatment using control group